Local Conflict Coloring: Introduction

 The list-coloring problem was introduced independently by Vizing~\cite{Viz76}, and Erd\"os, et al.~\cite{ERT79}.
 It is defined as follows.
 Let $G$ be a graph, let $\caC$ be a set of colors, and let $L:V\to 2^\caC$.
-If there exists a function $f:V\to C$ such that $f(v)\in L(v)$ for every $v\in V(G)$, and $f(u)\neq f(v)$ for every $\{u,v\}\in E(G)$, then $G$ is said to be $L$-list-colorable.
+If there exists a function $f:V\to \caC$ such that $f(v)\in L(v)$ for every $v\in V(G)$, and $f(u)\neq f(v)$ for every $\{u,v\}\in E(G)$, then $G$ is said to be $L$-list-colorable.
 A graph is $k$-\emph{choosable}, or $k$-\emph{list-colorable}, if it has a list-coloring no matter how one assigns a list of $k$ colors to each node.
 The \emph{choosability number} $\ch(G)$ of a graph $G$ is the least number $k$ such that $G$ is $k$-choosable.
 Clearly, $\ch(G)\geq \chi(G)$, where $\chi(G)$ denotes the chromatic number of $G$.
 Computing the choosability number is actually believed to be harder than computing the chromatic number, because deciding the former is $\Pi_2^{\mbox{\sc p}}$-complete, while deciding the latter is NP-complete.
 In a distributed setting, $(\Delta+1)$-list-coloring is solvable in $O(\Delta+\log^*n)$ rounds by reduction to vertex-coloring.
-It was also recently proved to be solvable in $\Otilde(|\caC|^{3/4})+O(\log^*n)$ rounds~\cite{Bar15}.
+It was also recently proved to be solvable in time dependent on the size of the set of allowed colors, in $\Otilde(|\caC|^{3/4})+O(\log^*n)$ rounds~\cite{Bar15}.

 It is also worth specifically mentioning the \emph{weak-coloring} problem, which asks for a coloring of the nodes such that every non isolated node has at least one neighbor colored differently from it.
 It was proved in~\cite{NS95} that, in bounded-degree graphs with odd degrees, 2-weak-coloring can be solved in a constant number of rounds.
 This is one of the rare non-trivial distributed symmetry-breaking tasks that are known to be solvable in a constant number of rounds (in general, it is undecidable whether a solution to a locally checkable task can be constructed in constant time~\cite{NS95}).
 In graphs with constant maximum degree, for all locally checkable tasks, as well as their probabilistic extension~\cite{FKP13}, any randomized construction algorithm running in a constant number of rounds can be derandomized into a deterministic algorithm running in the same number of rounds~\cite{NS95,FF15}.
 However, this derandomization result does not necessarily hold for randomized algorithms running in a \emph{non-constant} numbers of rounds.
 For example, it is not known whether there exists a deterministic $(\Delta+1)$-coloring algorithm running in a polylogarithmic number of rounds, or in other words, it is not known whether randomization helps for distributed $(\Delta+1)$-coloring.